 There are millions of people in Los Angeles County who are not yet vaccinated against COVID-19, including children under 12 years old who are not currently eligible to be vaccinated.
-Most COVID-19 infections are caused by people who have no symptoms of infection.
-Variants of the virus that may spread more easily or cause more severe illness remain present in our County.
-As physical distancing requirements for the public and capacity limits for indoor and outdoor settings are removed, unvaccinated and partially vaccinated persons are more likely to get infected and spread the virus, which is transmitted through the air and concentrates in indoor settings.
+Most COVID-19 infections are caused by people who have no or mild symptoms of infection.
+Variants of the virus that may spread more easily or cause more severe illness remain present and have increased in our County.
+In the absence of physical distancing requirements for the public and capacity limits for indoor and outdoor settings, unvaccinated and partially vaccinated persons are more likely to get infected and spread the virus, which is transmitted through the air and concentrates in indoor settings.
 We have also seen surges in other parts of the country and the world, increasingly impacting younger adults.

-At this time, the current COVID-19 vaccines are effective at preventing infection, disease, and spread of the virus, even against the current variants of the virus that causes COVID-19.
+At this time, the current COVID-19 vaccines are effective at helping to reduce the risk of getting and spreading the infection and also of getting seriously ill even if a fully vaccinated person gets COVID-19, even against the current variants of the virus that causes COVID-19.
+Although no vaccine is 100 percent effective at preventing illness in vaccinated people, the currently authorized COVID-19 vaccines remain the best form of protection against COVID-19.
 Vaccinations remain widely available to those 12 years and older.
-Everyone who is eligible, including people at risk for severe illness with COVID-19-such as unvaccinated older adults and unvaccinated individuals with health risks-and members of their households, are urged to get vaccinated against COVID-19 as soon as they can if they have not already done so.
+Everyone who is eligible, including those who have recovered from a COVID-19 infection and people at risk for severe illness with COVID-19-such as unvaccinated older adults and unvaccinated individuals with health risks-and members of their households are urged to get vaccinated against COVID-19 as soon as they can if they have not already done so.
 Those who are not fully vaccinated are urged to adhere to both the required and recommended risk reduction measures.

-We must remain vigilant against variants of the virus that causes COVID-19, especially given high levels of transmission in other parts of the world and due to the possibility of a new variant being identified for which the current COVID-19 vaccines may not be effective.
+We must remain vigilant against variants of the virus that causes COVID-19, especially given High levels of transmission here and in other parts of the world and due to the possibility of a new variant being identified for which the current COVID-19 vaccines may not be effective.
+Currently, the Delta variant is predominant in Los Angeles County.
+The Delta variant is two times as contagious than early COVID-19 variants and continues to lead to increased infections.
+Further, recent data suggests that the immune response to COVID-19 vaccination might be reduced in some immunocompromised people, which increases their risk of serious health consequences from COVID-19 infection.
+It is, therefore, prudent to require continued indoor masking for all as an effective public health measure to reduce transmission between people.